 Day 9: Kathmandu

-- 3 star hotels and Local Lodge during trekking,
+- 3 star hotels and local lodge during trekking in Nepal

 - Any international flights to/from Kathmandu are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.